rustamserg/mogate/README.md

 Generic purpose actions mostly designed to organize flow for other actions.
 For example:

 - Sequence - provide queue for set of actions
-- Spawn - allow to run one or more actions at the same
+- Spawn - allow to run one or more actions at the same time
 - Loop - run other action forever
 - Action - once run a function